 Isha focuses her practice on international risk issues, enforcement matters, and complex litigation in U.S. federal and state courts.

 She advises clients across industries in connection with investigations by the DOJ, SEC, and other authorities, as well as in internal investigations.
 Isha has conducted investigations into alleged anti-corruption violations under the FCPA and UK Bribery Act in several countries in Europe, Asia, and the Middle East.
-She also assists clients with identifying and mitigating risk though risk-based pre-acquisition deal diligence, and helps companies to evaluate their own compliance programs and implement compliance enhancements.
+She also assists clients with identifying and mitigating risk through risk-based pre-acquisition deal diligence, and helps companies to evaluate their own compliance programs and implement compliance enhancements.